MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/session-browse.md

  A number 'forzaskill' equal to 6 | "numbers/forzaskill eq 6"
  A number 'halokdratio' greater than 1.5 | "numbers/halokdratio gt 1.5"
+ A tag 'coolpeopleonly' | "tags/any(d:tolower(d) eq 'coolpeopleonly')" Sessions that do not contain the tag 'cursingallowed' | "tags/any(d:tolower(d) ne 'cursingallowed')" Sessions that do not contain a number 'rank' that is equal to 0 | "numbers/rank ne 0" Sessions that do not contain a string 'forzacarclass' that is equal to 'classa' | "tolower(strings/forzacarclass) ne 'classa'"
- A tag 'coolpeopleonly' | "tags/any(d:tolower(d) eq 'coolpeopleonly')" A tag 'coolpeopleonly' and a Number 'halokdratio' equal to 7.5 | "tags/any(d:tolower(d) eq 'coolpeopleonly') eq true and numbers/halokdratio eq 7.5"
+ A tag 'coolpeopleonly' and a number 'halokdratio' equal to 7.5 | "tags/any(d:tolower(d) eq 'coolpeopleonly') eq true and numbers/halokdratio eq 7.5"
  A number 'halodkratio' greater than or equal to 1.5, a number 'rank' less than 60, and a number 'customnumbervalue' less than or equal to 5 | "numbers/halokdratio ge 1.5 and numbers/rank lt 60 and numbers/customnumbervalue le 5"
  An achievement id '123456' | "achievementIds/any(d:d eq '123456')"
  The language code 'en' | "language eq 'en'"